[[caption-width-right:347:''"Goodbye" may seem forever. "Farewell" is like the end. But in my heart is a memory, and there you'll always be.'']]

 '''Copper:''' Tod... those days are over.
 I'm a hunting dog now.

 ** Imagine your friendship being torn apart because society says it's not natural.
-That's the hard tragedy of Todd and Copper's arc.
+That's the hard tragedy of Tod and Copper's arc.

-* There's also the moment when Tod and Copper face off in the climactic sequence, snarling with fangs bared and ready for battle.
-As much as it's a thrilling scene, it's also heartbreaking that two childhood friends have come to this.
+* Tod and Copper face off in the climactic sequence, snarling with fangs bared and ready for battle.
+As much as it's a thrilling scene, it's also heartbreaking that the two childhood friends have come to this.

 * The part where Copper defends a barely conscious Tod after his fall.
 From his own master no less.
 If that didn't push you to tears, the small whimper (complete with a PuppyDogEyes variant) he gives to Amos will.

-** Also the fact that Copper is amazed that the fox he tried to kill saved him and Amos from the bear, and now feels [[MyGodWhatHaveIDone genuinely remorseful for what he's done to him.]]
+** Also the fact that Copper is amazed that the very fox that he tried to kill saved him and Amos Slade from the bear, and now feels [[MyGodWhatHaveIDone genuinely remorseful for what he's done to him.]]